shambhavisivan/cs-ui-components/cs-ui-demo/src/GettingStarted.md

 ]
 ```

 The prop name attribute should exactly match the prop name as defined in code.
-The prop can have an optional alert to draw the readers attention.
+The prop can have an optional alert to draw the reader's attention.
 The use of alerts should generally be avoided.
-If you must use an alert, try to use the `info` variant, unless you are trying to indicate a deprecated or a WIP prop.
+If you must use an alert, try to use the `info` variant, unless you are trying to indicate a deprecated or WIP prop.
 The description is also an optional attribute which should be used in case the prop’s usage or purpose are not eminently clear.
 In any case, it is encouraged to use consistent and friendly language when writing any user-facing content.
 Avoid using exclamation marks or similar as they make it seem as though the reader is being yelled at.

 The variations attribute contains the actual examples and code for each of the prop’s use cases.
 It is an array of objects typed `PreviewVariation`.